-Jenny is the Registered Manager of Crystal House, a supported living service located in Bromley, London.
+Jenny is the Registered Manager of a supported living home located in Bromley, London.

 When asked what she loves most about her role, Jenny told us, “I love watching people grow and achieving their dreams.
 I also enjoy supporting individuals to try things they’ve often thought about, but never tried, such as supporting people to find paid work and volunteering.

 “What inspires me to keep going is wanting to make a difference to people’s lives.
 Supporting people to make their own decisions and choices, and enabling them to have control of their lives.
 Also, developing the team to provide excellent person-centred support.”

 Jenny and her team support people to take part in a range of activities which can greatly benefit them through increased social and communication skills.
 These include in-house activities such as gardening, arts and crafts and music sessions, as well as activities in the local community including shopping, eating at restaurants, disability day centre activities, cinema trips and bowling.

 We asked Jenny what she is most proud of: “It’s got to be leading a team who won a Great British Care Award and achieving an Outstanding CQC rating.
 It was a huge achievement for all the team and made me feel very proud.”

 Jenny shared how she believes this home reflects the values of Achieve together: “Being brave: People express themselves when not always feeling confident and are encouraged to speak up.
 Having fun: People we support are happy – they organise events, and are supported to attend events.
 Our home is generally filled with laughter!